Clubs and Organizations

 GREEK CLUB

-Moderator: Mr. Antonaros (cantonaros@bishopoconnell.org)
+Moderator: Mrs. Aboelenin (saboelenin@bishopoconnell.org)

 This club builds community among students, and allows students to share their culture and traditions with their peers.
 Together, members of the Greek Club celebrate Greek holidays and feasts.